 The dirt trail drops across a small raving and makes its way back to the bench at the start of the loop.
 From there, hike 1.75 miles back the way you came to complete the hike.

 Harmony Headlands State Park is open daily from 6 a.m. to sunset.
 Dogs, horses, and bikes are not allowed in the park, but no permit is required to hike Headlands Trail.
-The park is beginning to implement a $3 day use fee to park a vehicle at the trailhead (as of May, 2013).
+The park is beginning to implement a $3 day use fee to park a vehicle at the trailhead (price as of 2013).
 When the small lot is full, parking along Highway One is a potential alternative.
 There is a bike rack at the trailhead.

 To get to the trailhead: From San Luis Obispo, drive 25 miles north up Highway One to Harmony Headlands State Park.
 Turn left into a small trailhead parking area, 11.5 miles north of the intersection with route 41 and 4.6 miles south of the intersection with route 46 near the miniscule town of Harmony.
 There is room for about 10 vehicles in the gravel parking lot at the start of the trail.